 ENGIE signs 15-year biomass supply contract with Mitsui & Co. in Japan

 The contract secures the delivery of 4.2 million tons of wood pellets over a period of 15 years, starting in 2021.
 ENGIE will be providing an integrated service to Mitsui & Co., Ltd., from sourcing to shipping.
-75% of the wood pellets is expected to be sourced from Australian suppliers, using sustainable fibre from FSC certified and sustainably managed forest plantations.
+75% of the wood pellets is expected to be sourced from Australian suppliers.
 The remainder of the biomass will be sourced by ENGIE from other suppliers in North America, Canada, and South East Asia.

 This deal underlines ENGIE’s commitment to leading the energy transition around the world by offering competitive, tailor-made solutions to its industrial partners.
 At a time when various Japanese government policies are focused on increasing the proportion of renewable and low-carbon energy production, biomass, which constitutes a CO2-neutral and reliably-dispatchable power source, is coming to the fore.
 As such, Japan’s biomass consumption is expected to significantly increase in the next decade and ENGIE, as one of the top 3 biomass actors in Asia, is well positioned to actively support the country in this evolution.